Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 ``sudo port install boost cmake atlas``.
 Note that Shark does not support compilers such as GCC 4.2.1.
 So you may need something such as ``sudo port install gcc48`` beforehand.
+Per default, Shark is built as a static library.
+It may be necessary to build a shared library (e.g., if only Boost shared libraries are available on your system).
+To do so, simply add `-DOPT_DYNAMIC_LIBRARY=ON``.

 Detailed installation instructions
 **********************************